Fall of Tenochtitlan: Cortés plans and preparations

 On 6 April 1521, Cortés met with the caciques around Chalco, and announced he would "bring peace" and blockade Mexico.
 He wanted all of their warriors ready the next day when he put thirteen sloops into the lake (misleadingly called "launches" in some translations).
 He was then joined at Chimaluacan by twenty thousand warriors from Chalco, Texcoco, Huejotzingo, and Tlaxcala.
 Cortés fought a major engagement with seventeen thousand of Cuauhtemoc's warriors at Xochimilco, before continuing his march northwestward.
-Cortés found Coyoacan, Tacuba, Atzcapotzalco, and Cuauhitlan deserted.
+Cortés found Coyoacan, Tacuba, Azcapotzalco, and Cuauhitlan deserted.

 Returning to Texcoco, which had been guarded by his Captain Gonzalo de Sandoval, Cortés was joined by many more men from Castile.
 Cortés then discovered a plot aimed at his murder, for which he had the main conspirator, Antonio de Villafana, hanged.
 Thereafter, Cortés had a personal guard of six soldiers, under the command of Antonio de Quiñones.
 The Spaniards also held their third auctioning of branded slaves, Mexican allies captured by Cortés, "who had revolted after giving their obedience to His Majesty."

 Cortés had 84 horsemen, 194 arbalesters and arquebusiers, plus 650 Spanish foot soldiers.
 He stationed 25 men on every sloop, 12 oarsmen, 12 crossbowmen and musketeers, and a captain.
 Each sloop had rigging, sails, oars, and spare oars.
 Additionally, Cortés had 20,000 warriors from Tlaxcala, Huexotzinco, and Cholula.
-The Tlaxcalans were led by Xicotencatl II and Chichimecatecle.
+The Tlaxcalans were led by Xicotencatl II and Chichimecatecuthli.
 Cortés was ready to start the blockade of Mexico after Corpus Christi (feast).

 Cortés put Alvarado in command of 30 horsemen, 18 arbalesters and arquebusiers, 150 Spanish foot soldiers, and 8,000 Tlaxcalan allies, and sent him, accompanied by his brother Jorge de Alvarado, Gutierrez de Badajoz, and Andrés de Monjaraz, to secure Tacuba.
 Cristóbal de Olid took 30 horsemen, 20 arbalesters and arquebusiers, 175 foot soldiers, and 8,000 Tlaxcalan allies, accompanied by Andrés de Tapia, Francisco Verdugo, and Francisco de Lugo, and secured Coyohuacan.
 Gonzalo de Sandoval took 24 horsemen, 14 arquebusiers and arbalesters, 150 Spanish foot soldiers, and 8,000 warriors from Chalco and Huexotzinco, accompanied by Luis Marin and Pedro de Ircio, to secure Ixtlapalapan.
 Cortés commanded the 13 sloops.
 Cortés' forces took up these positions on May 22.